Stable-1/2 Bridges and Insurance: Reinsurance

 \section{Reinsurance}

-An insurance company may buy reinsurance to protect against adverse claim development.
+An insurance company may buy reinsurance to protect itself against adverse claim developments.
+The resulting contracts or ``treaties" can be represented in the form of certain classes of derivatives.
 The \emph{stop-loss} and \emph{aggregate excess-of-loss} treaties are two types of reinsurance that cover some or all of the total amount of claims paid over a fixed threshold.
 Under a stop-loss treaty, the reinsurance covers all the losses above a prespecified level.
-If this level is $K$, then the reinsurance provider pays a total amount $(U_T-K)^+$ to the insurance company.
-The `aggregate $L$ excess of $K$' treaty is a capped stop-loss, and covers the layer $[K,K+L]$.
+If this level is $K$, then the reinsurance provider pays $(U_T-K)^+$ to the insurance company.
+The ``aggregate $L$ excess of $K$" treaty is a capped stop-loss, and covers the layer $[K,K+L]$.
 In this case the reinsurance provider pays an amount $(U_T-K)^+-(U_T-K-L)^+$.
 The insurance company typically receives money from the reinsurance provider periodically.
 The amount received depends on the amount that they have paid on claims to-date.
 If the insurer has the paid-claims process $\{\xi_{tT}\}$, and receives payments from a stop-loss treaty (at level $K$) on the fixed dates $t_1<t_2<\cdots <t_n=T$, then the amount received on date $t_i$ is

-The expected value of reinsurance payments such as (\ref{eq:RI_payment}) can be calculated using the following:
+The expected value of payments such as (\ref{eq:RI_payment}) can be calculated using the following: